 Before I could even think, “There’s no way we’re going down that,” we were already half-way down that steep incline as we passengers grasped the handlebars with white knuckles.

-I’m not sure quite what I was expecting on this tour, but it easily blew away any preconceived notions I had.
+I’m not sure quite what I was expecting on this off road adventure, but it easily blew away any preconceived notions I had.

 After we were all good and awake, the rest of the tour was very educational and consisted of paved public roads.